100 Notable alumni of

 -

-Rhonda Ross Kendrick is an American singer and former actress.
-Kendrick is the daughter of singer and actress Diana Ross and the biological child of Motown Records founder Berry Gordy; however, her legal father is Robert Ellis Silberstein, as her mother was married to him before she was born and he is the father who raised her.
+Rhonda Ross Kendrick is an American singer and actress.
+Kendrick is the daughter of singer and actress Diana Ross and Motown Records founder Berry Gordy.
+She was raised by her mother and Robert Ellis Silberstein, who had married Ross before she was born.

 -